danielsiegl/goplayground/README.md

 - `-uppercase`: Print greeting in uppercase (default: false)
 - `-contract`: Show contract information from config/contract.json (default: false)
 - `-output-md`: Output contract information to output.md (default: false)
+- `-contract-file`: Path to the contract.json file (default: "config/contract.json")

 ## Contract Configuration

-The program can read contract information from a JSON file located at `config/contract.json`.
-The contract file should follow this structure:
+The program can read contract information from a JSON file.
+By default, it looks for `config/contract.json`, but you can specify a different file using the `-contract-file` flag.

+### Default Contract File

+The default contract file should follow this structure:

 ```json
 {